CryptoskinR/YTDownloader/README.md

 ### >> Correctly exporting `cookies.txt`

-YouTube rotates account cookies as a security measure — cookies pulled from an already-open, regular browser tab may be dead on arrival.
+YouTube rotates account cookies as a security measure -- cookies pulled from an already-open, regular browser tab may be dead on arrival.
 Follow this sequence exactly:

 ```
 [1] Open a new Browsing window with an unofficial or a second Google account
-[2] Open the video you want to download from YT
+[2] Open the video you want to download from youtube
 [3] Watch the Ads to make a temporary token
 [4] Export the youtube.com cookies using an extension
     (e.g. "Get cookies.txt LOCALLY")